peppecuci/metaltravelguide/README.md

 # Metal Travel Guide
-A "Headbanger's Travel Guide" clone made with Java Spring and Angular
+A "Headbanger's Travel Guide" [website](https://headbangerstravelguide.com/) clone made with Java Spring and Angular as part of my Java Spring course at [digitalcity.brussels](https://digitalcity.brussels/)

 ## WORK IN PROGRESS